my-language-skills/all-in-one-metadata/docs/documentation-2.md

 * Show General Properties (The general properties of all the Types)
 * Show Creative Work Properties (The properties of the group of types of the current Type)

----
-When clicking on the metabox you can see a description for each property so you don’t have to go to the schema website all the times, once you select or deselect an item from the list the data is saving automatically, some properties will be enabled by default for some types, it means that these properties are mandatory from the schema.org and it’s always good to fill them when creating the post
+When the mouse cursor is over the meta box it's display the description for each property so you don’t have to go to the schema website all the times, once you select or deselect an item from the list the data is saving automatically, some properties will be enabled by default for some types, it means that these properties are mandatory from the schema.org and it’s always good to fill them when creating the post.

----
+ NOTE: that if you activate a Type and you don’t select any properties the metabox will not show in your posts because you simply did not choose anything to describe, if the Type though has required properties by activating it the required properties will show in the metabox.

 #### Specific metadata
 Offer other types of specific Metadata vocabularies